picatz/remove-twitter-trends/README.md

 # remove-twitter-trends

-This is a custom [Google Chrome](https://www.google.com/chrome/) extension that hides tailored twitter trends for a much more pleasent tweeting expierince.
+This is a custom [Google Chrome](https://www.google.com/chrome/) extension that hides tailored twitter trends for a much more pleasent tweeting experience.

 ## Installation